 - Most commercial airlines rely on a DBMS for data-intensive applications such as scheduling flight plans and managing customer flight reservations.

-- Manufacturing and supply-chain management.
-Manufacturing companies also rely on a DBMS to keep track of and manage inventory in warehouses.
-A DBMS can also be used to manage data for supply chain management applications that track the flow of goods and services, including the movement and storage of raw materials, work-in-process inventory, and finished goods from the point of origin to the point of consumption.
+- Manufacturing companies depend on a DBMS to track and manage inventory in warehouses.
+A DBMS can also be used to manage data for supply chain management applications that track the flow of goods and services, including the movement and storage of raw materials, work-in-process inventory and finished goods from the point of origin to the point of consumption.

-- Human resources.
-A DBMS also makes it easier for organizations to keep track of and manage employee information in a human resources management application.
-This includes managing employee data such as addresses, phone numbers, salary details, payroll and paycheck generation.
+- A DBMS also makes it easier for a company to track and manage employee information in a human resources management application, including managing employee data such as addresses, phone numbers, salary details, payroll and paycheck generation.

 Changes in how DBMSes are built, sold and serviced

 By 2019, open source DBMS technologies were rapidly gaining traction.
 In fact, Gartner projected that open source databases would account for 10% of total spending on database software for that year due to increased enterprise adoption.
+By 2022, three of the top five databases ranked by DB-Engines were open source.
 Most mainstream IT organizations use open source software in some of their mission-critical operations.
-This trend complements two others: the acquisition of open source database vendors by bigger rivals and the expansion of the cloud-based database service market.
+This trend complements two others: acquisitions of open source database vendors by bigger rivals and the expansion of the cloud-based database service market.

 In 2019, Gartner also said that cloud databases were driving most of the growth in the DBMS market, describing the cloud as "the default platform for managing data."
+In 2021, Gartner concluded that "by 2022, cloud database management system revenue will account for 50% of the total DBMS market revenue."
 In connection with the increasing shift toward the cloud, numerous DBMS vendors have introduced managed cloud database services that offer to free IT and data management teams from many of the tasks required to deploy, configure and administer database systems.

-Another growing trend is what Gartner refers to as hybrid transactional analytical processing (HTAP).
-This means using a single DBMS to deliver both transaction processing and analytics without requiring a separate DBMS for each.
+Another growing trend is what Gartner refers to as HTAP -- using a single DBMS to deliver both transaction processing and analytics without requiring a separate DBMS for each operation.
 To support this trend, more DBMS vendors are creating hybrid database systems that deliver multiple database engines within a single DBMS.
 Most hybrid DBMSes provide a combination of relational and multiple NoSQL engines and APIs.
 Examples include Altibase, Microsoft's Azure Cosmos DB and DataStax Enterprise.

 History of database management systems

-The first DBMS was developed in the early 1960s when Charles Bachman created a navigational DBMS known as the Integrated Data Store (IDS).
+The first DBMS was developed in the early 1960s when Charles Bachman created a navigational DBMS known as the Integrated Data Store.
 Shortly after, IBM developed Information Management System (IMS), a hierarchical DBMS designed for IBM mainframes that's still used by many large organizations today.

-The next major advancement came in 1971 when the Conference/Committee on Data Systems Languages (CODSYL) standard was delivered.
-Integrated Database Management System (IDMS) is a commercial implementation of the network model database approach advanced by CODASYL.
+The next major advancement came in 1971 when the Conference/Committee on Data Systems Languages (CODASYL) standard was delivered.
+Integrated Database Management System is a commercial implementation of the network model database approach advanced by CODASYL.

 But the DBMS market changed forever as the relational model for data gained popularity.
 Introduced by Edgar Codd of IBM in 1970 in his seminal paper "A Relational Model of Data for Large Shared Data Banks," the RDBMS soon became the industry standard.
-The first RDBMS was Ingres, developed at the University of California, Berkeley by a team led by Michael Stonebraker.
-At the same time, IBM was working on its System R project to develop a RDBMS.
+The first RDBMS was Ingres, developed at the University of California, Berkeley by a team led by Michael Stonebraker in the mid-1970s.
+At about the same time, IBM was working on its System R project to develop an RDBMS.

-Later in 1979, the first successful commercial RDBMS, Oracle, was released.
-This was followed a few years later by IBM's Db2, Sybase SQL Server and many others.
+In 1979, the first successful commercial RDBMS, Oracle, was released, followed a few years later by IBM's Db2, Sybase SQL Server and many others.

-In the 1990s, as object-oriented (OO) programming became popular, several OO database systems came to market, but they never gained much market share.
+In the 1990s, as object-oriented (OO) programming became popular, several OO database systems came to market, but they never gained significant market share.
 Later in the 1990s, the term NoSQL was coined.
-Over the next decade, several types of new non-relational DBMS products -- including key/value, graph, document and wide column store -- were grouped into the NoSQL category.
+Over the next decade, several types of new non-relational DBMS products, including key-value, graph, document and wide-column store, were grouped into the NoSQL category.

-Today, the DBMS market is dominated by RDBMS, but NoSQL database systems continue to grow in popularity.
+Today, the DBMS market is dominated by RDBMS, but NewSQL and NoSQL database systems continue to grow in popularity.